aerospike/act/README.md

 dependent on the write load the SSD is subjected to.
 Over the first few hours, performance can still be excellent, but past the 4- to 10-hour mark (depending on the drive), performance can suffer.

-ACT shows latency responses when you are reading from and writing to the database concurrently while modeling the Aerospike Database server's I/O pattern as closely as practical.

 The ACT tool allows you to test an SSD device(s) for yourself.
 However Aerospike has tested a variety of SSDs and has specific recommendations.